 Due to the nature of Japanese cooking and Japanese food, we cannot accommodate for the following dietary restrictions:

 Gluten: Gluten is incredibly difficult, if not impossible to avoid in Japan.
 Gluten is added to soy sauce as a thickening agent and many foods are cooked in soy sauce.
-We will not be able to accommodate for gluten restrictions, but our guides will be able to point out what includes gluten and you can avoid it during your meal.
+If you must have a gluten-free diet, Japanese food will not be an option.
+The guides will be able to point out what includes gluten and you can avoid it during your meal.
+However, we cannot always guarantee that gluten-free food will be available.
+We cannot allow you to go to a different restaurant because of time restrictions, so we recommend that you bring snacks for those times when there is nothing available.
+We also recommend you bring your own gluten-free Tamari sauce since it is not readily available in Japan.
 The amount of gluten in soy sauce is minimal, and unless you have Celiac’s the gluten should not be an issue.